torto/cainthus/README.md

 ### Build - Production

-After run this command, a folder "dist" will be created with the files to send to production.
+After running this command, a folder "dist" will be created with the files to send to production.

 `$ npm run build`